ricardoasmarques/vagrant-ceph-docker/README.md

 ## Issuing commands to the Ceph cluster

-After deploying a Ceph cluster, you can issue commands to the cluster using the `run_ceph_cmd.sh`.
+After deploying a Ceph cluster, you can issue commands to the cluster using the `run_ceph_cmd.sh` script.

 Example:
 `./run_ceph_cmd.sh ceph -s`